Great Neck Sleep Apnea- Sleep Disorder Treatment

-Why Great Neck Dental Will Recommend Treating Sleep Apnea Immediately
+Why We Recommend Treating Sleep Apnea Immediately

 It is very important to seek medical attention if sleep apnea is suspected.
 A sufferer can completely stop breathing numerous times per hour, and this can quickly turn into a deadly situation.
 Obstructive sleep apnea occurs when the soft tissue lying at the back of the patient’s throat collapses into the airway.
 The tongue then falls towards the back of the throat which tightens the blockage and prevents oxygen from entering the lungs.